Things To Do & Places To Visit On Africa Cruises

 Bugs –There are relatively few insects on the river (and the boat ties up to a buoy, rather than mooring ashore), but it is advised to take anti-malaria pills here.

-Sailing – Do not expect a typical river cruise, at least on the Chobe.
+Sailing on Africa cruises – Do not expect a typical river cruise, at least on the Chobe.
 A ship only sails a 15-mile stretch of the Chobe River and putters slowly between the same mid-river moorings all the time.

 There are no ports of call and no river traffic; there aren’t even any towns here apart from the nearby gateway of Kasane.
 Once you are out on the river, it is just vast expanses of open space.